Kvelail/angular-applicant/README.md

 This code is part of bigger project and you can't start it, serves just as an example of my code skills and techniques.
 Here you can check my code structure, code examples and also communication with backend.

 I have to mention this is almost a completed application.

+Main flow is in applicant-steps, applicant-tabs and applicant-forms.